projectriff/riff/rfc/rfc-0014-source-code-upload.md

 derivation of the target image tag, by appending a suffix to the tag.
 For example if the generated image will be published to `docker.io/my/app:latest`, the source image will be uploaded to `docker.io/my/app:latest-source`

-The following flags will allows for configurability:
+The following flags will allow for configurability:

 * `--source-image repository`

 #### Source Image Push Auth
-When pushing the source image `riff` will use the default docker keychain and will not try to use the registry secrets configure in `riff`
+When pushing the source image `riff` will use the default docker keychain and will not try to use the registry secrets configured in `riff`

+#### Source Image Pull Auth
+Credentials for the source image must be present in the riff service account so that kpack can pull the source code

 #### Include/Exclude
 `riff` will respect include/exclude configuration from a [CNB project descriptor](https://github.com/buildpacks/rfcs/blob/master/text/0019-project-descriptor.md#buildinclude-and-buildexclude)